-Minneapolis shooting: What we know and don't know
+Minneapolis woman killed by police: What we know

 Noor was also named as one of three defendants in a recent lawsuit in which a woman claimed that officers had forced their way into her house, grabbed her and involuntarily took her to a hospital.
 The officers in the suit claimed that the woman was having a mental health crisis.

-Who is the victim?
+Who was the victim?

-Ruszczyk was originally from Australia, but had resided in the United States since April 2014, a source who knew her said.
+Ruszczyk was originally from Australia, but had lived in the United States since April 2014, a source who knew her said.
 She was living with her fiancé at the time of her death, and they were planning to marry in August.

-Ruszczyk, 40, has dual citizenship in the United States and Australia because her father holds US citizenship, the source said.
+Ruszczyk had dual citizenship in the United States and Australia because her father holds US citizenship, the source said.
 The country's Department of Foreign Affairs and Trade said it is providing consular assistance to the woman's family.

-"This is a very difficult time for the Ruszczyk family, they are trying to come to terms with this tragedy and to understand why it has happened," according to a family statement.
+"This is a very difficult time for the Ruszczyk family, they are trying to come to terms with this tragedy and to understand why it has happened," the family said in a statement.

-In Australia, family friend Julia Reed said in comments carried by Seven Network, that Ruszczyk was a veterinary surgeon, but that she had gone overseas "to work spiritually to heal other people with their medical problems in the United States."
+In Australia, family friend Julia Reed said Ruszczyk was a veterinary surgeon, but that she had gone overseas "to work spiritually to heal other people with their medical problems in the United States," according to told Seven Network.

 According to her website, Ruszczyk trained as a veterinarian and later became a yoga instructor and life coach.
 She worked at the Lake Harriet Spiritual Community in Minneapolis.

-"Justine was dedicated to helping others make transformations in their lives, through teaching and coaching," said Nancy Coune, an administrator with the Lake Harriet Spiritual Community, in a statement.
+"Justine was dedicated to helping others make transformations in their lives, through teaching and coaching," said Nancy Coune, an administrator with the Lake Harriet Spiritual Community.
 "She was an amazing leader for bridging the gap between science and spirituality in a way that was easy to understand and fun."

 What's the status of the investigation?